EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.convert2equatorial

 Convert coordinates/name to apparent equatorial coordinates.
-Package: celestial Description: Given a coordinates in some coordinate system or equinox, or an object name, convert it to euatorial coordinates that
+Package: celestial Description: Given a coordinates in some coordinate system or equinox, or an object name, convert it to euatorial coordinates that includes the atmospheric refraction correction and optional